pyenvstudio/py-env-studio/docs/usage.md

 - **Install Requirements** - Install multiple packages from a requirements file
 - **Export Packages** - Export installed packages to a requirements file

-**Note:** All File menu operations require selecting an environment from the table first.

 ---

 ### View Menu

 **Refresh Environments:**

-1. Select the desired environment from the **Available Environments** table
-2. Go to **Menu → View → Refresh Environments**
+1. Go to **Menu → View → Refresh Environments**
-3. This refreshes the environment list and updates status if any changes were made outside the PES tool
+2. This refreshes the environment list and updates status if any changes were made outside the PES tool

 ---

 ### Tools Menu

-The Tools menu provides advanced features for environment analysis and maintenance. **Select an environment from the table before accessing Tools menu options.**
+The Tools menu provides advanced features for environment analysis and maintenance.

 #### Scan Now

 Generates a comprehensive dependency and vulnerability report for the selected environment's packages.

-1. Select the desired environment from the table
-2. Go to **Menu → Tools → Scan Now**
+1. Go to **Menu → Tools → Scan Now**
-3. The tool analyzes dependencies and security vulnerabilities
+2. The tool analyzes dependencies and security vulnerabilities

 ---